Matt Wallner Preview, Player Props: Twins vs. Rangers

 Matt Wallner At The Plate

-- Wallner has had an RBI in 10 games this season (25.0%), including eight multi-RBI outings (20.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Wallner has picked up an RBI in 24.4% of his games this season, with more than one RBI in 19.5% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 18 games this year (45.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.